-This article is aimed to provide the information about Linux File System, some of the important files, their usability and location.
+Brief: This article gives a breakdown of the Linux File System/directory structure, some of the critical files, their usability, and their location.

 Linux Directory Structure Diagram

 A standard Linux distribution follows the directory structure as provided below with Diagram and explanation.

 Each of the above directories (which is a file, in the first place) contains important information, required for booting to device drivers, configuration files, etc. Describing briefly the purpose of each directory, we are starting hierarchically.

 The root directory, denoted by a single forward slash